joshlory/harvard.cs50.droplet/README.md

-This is the Cloud9 simple plugin example
+Droplet plugin for Cloud 9